Tanujarora100/Devops-Interview-Notes/Devops-Notes/Networking/DNS.md

 ## DNS Zone Files

 A **DNS zone file** is a text file that contains mappings between domain names and IP addresses and other resources within a specific DNS zone.
-It is a crucial component of the DNS infrastructure, as it defines how DNS servers should handle requests for a particular domain or set of domains.

 ### **Structure and Components of a Zone File**

-A zone file is composed of several types of entries, including directives and resource records (RR).
-Here’s a detailed look at its structure:

 ### **Directives**